-Use cases where Veritas InfoScale products components can improve the PowerVM environment:
+Use cases where Veritas InfoScale product components can improve the PowerVM environment:

-Table 1-4 Virtualization use cases addressed by Veritas InfoScale products in a PowerVM environment
+Table 1-3 Virtualization use cases addressed by Veritas InfoScale products in a PowerVM environment

-Virtualization use case Veritas solution Use case implementation details Application to spindle visibility Veritas InfoScale Operations Manager in the LPAR How to configure for storage to application visibility.
-See "About application to spindle visibility using" on page 56.
-Simplified management Dynamic Multi-Pathing (DMP) in the host Configuring a Virtual I/O server for simplified management: how to manage virtual machines using the same command set, storage namespace, and environment as in a non-virtual environment: Storage Foundation High Availability (SFHA) or Storage Foundation Cluster File System High Availability (SFCFSHA) in the LPAR See "About simplified management" on page 60.
-Application management and availability Cluster Server (VCS) in the LPAR How to manage application availability.
+Virtualization use case Veritas solution Use case implementation details Simplified management Dynamic Multi-Pathing (DMP) in the host Configuring a Virtual I/O server for simplified management: how to manage virtual machines using the same command set, storage namespace, and environment as in a non-virtual environment: See "About simplified management" on page 56.

+Virtualization use cases addressed by Veritas InfoScale products Table 1-3 in a PowerVM environment (continued)

+Virtualization use case Veritas solution Use case implementation details Application management and availability Cluster Server (VCS) in the LPAR How to manage application availability.
 Virtual machine management and availability VCS in the LPAR How to manage virtual machine high availability (LPAR failover and migration).
-See "About virtual machine (logical partition) availability" on page 88.

-Virtualization use cases addressed by Veritas InfoScale products Table 1-4 in a PowerVM environment (continued)

-Virtualization use case Veritas solution Use case implementation details Simplified management and high availability for IBM Workload partitions VCS in the LPAR Setting up Workload Partitions (WPARs) for operating system virtualization to reduce operating system images, and simplify management.
-See "About using IBM Workload Partitions (WPARs) with Veritas InfoScale products" on page 100.
+See "About virtual machine (logical partition) availability" on page 84.
+Simplified management and high availability for IBM Workload partitions VCS in the LPAR Setting up Workload Partitions (WPARs) for operating system virtualization to reduce operating system images, and simplify management.
+See "About using IBM Workload Partitions (WPARs) with Veritas InfoScale products" on page 96.
 Live Migration SFCFSHA and SF for Oracle RAC in the LPAR How to use Live Partition Mobility for greater control over the usage of resources in the data center and for planned maintenance.
-See "Providing high availability with live migration in a Cluster Server environment" on page 123.
+See "Providing high availability with live migration in a Cluster Server environment" on page 119.
 Multi-tier Business service support Veritas InfoScale Operations Manager, VBS in the LPAR How to visualize, orchestrate and provide availability for multi-tier business applications.
 Server consolidation SFHA or SFCFSHA in the LPAR How to consolidate workloads from multiple physical servers to a physical server with virtual machines.
-See "About server consolidation" on page 136.
+See "About server consolidation" on page 132.
 Physical to virtual migration SFHA or SFCFSHA in the LPAR How to migrate data from physical to virtual clients safely and easily with NPIV.
-See "About migration from Physical to VIO environment" on page 138.
+See "About migration from Physical to VIO environment" on page 134.